Vim-Karene/ScroogeLoot/README.md

 # ScroogeLoot
 addon for loot management for Epoch WoW

-## Player Data
+## Candidate Data

-The addon maintains a `PlayerData` table containing raid member information.
+The addon maintains a `candidateData` table containing raid member information.
 Only the master looter is allowed to modify the table.
 Attendance percentage is derived from `attended / (attended + absent)`.
 This table is saved to your profile so information persists between game sessions.

-### Syncing PlayerData
+### Syncing candidateData

 The master looter's copy is the source of truth.
-Whenever the master updates `PlayerData`, the new table is broadcast to the group using AceComm so that all clients stay in sync.
+Whenever the master updates `candidateData`, the new table is broadcast to the group using AceComm so that all clients stay in sync.

-### Editing PlayerData
+### Editing candidateData

 Use `/sl pm` in game to open the **Player Management** window.
-All fields of the `PlayerData` table can be edited directly in this window.
+All fields of the `candidateData` table can be edited directly in this window.
 Saving will broadcast the updated table to the raid.
 Player data is stored in saved variables so any changes persist between sessions.